arg3t/Neocortex/content/notes/Posterior Probability.md

 ---

-Posterior probability is the probability that a given data points belongs to a class.
+Posterior probability is the probability that a given data point belongs to a class.
 It is often represented by $p(\omega_1|x)$ where $\omega_1$ is a group and $x$ is a data point.